10 Health Care Stocks Whale Activity In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For AVEO AVEO, we notice a call option sweep that happens to be bearish, expiring in 28 day(s) on April 14, 2022.
-This event was a transfer of 272 contract(s) at a $4.00 strike.
-This particular call needed to be split into 22 different trades to become filled.
-The total cost received by the writing party (or parties) was $48.9K, with a price of $180.0 per contract.
-There were 1633 open contracts at this strike prior to today, and today 293 contract(s) were bought and sold.
+• For MDT MDT, we notice a put option sweep that happens to be bearish, expiring in 27 day(s) on April 14, 2022.
+This event was a transfer of 272 contract(s) at a $110.00 strike.
+This particular put needed to be split into 40 different trades to become filled.
+The total cost received by the writing party (or parties) was $89.7K, with a price of $330.0 per contract.
+There were 252 open contracts at this strike prior to today, and today 1717 contract(s) were bought and sold.

-• Regarding CELU CELU, we observe a put option trade with bullish sentiment.
-It expires in 1 day(s) on March 18, 2022.
-Parties traded 50 contract(s) at a $12.50 strike.
-The total cost received by the writing party (or parties) was $26.0K, with a price of $520.0 per contract.
-There were 370 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• For BMY BMY, we notice a call option trade that happens to be bearish, is expiring today.
+Parties traded 92 contract(s) at a $67.50 strike.
+The total cost received by the writing party (or parties) was $26.6K, with a price of $290.0 per contract.
+There were 16057 open contracts at this strike prior to today, and today 822 contract(s) were bought and sold.

-• Regarding SGEN SGEN, we observe a call option sweep with bullish sentiment.
-It expires in 274 day(s) on December 16, 2022.
-Parties traded 63 contract(s) at a $145.00 strike.
-This particular call needed to be split into 11 different trades to become filled.
-The total cost received by the writing party (or parties) was $129.1K, with a price of $2050.0 per contract.
-There were 43 open contracts at this strike prior to today, and today 91 contract(s) were bought and sold.
+• Regarding LNTH LNTH, we observe a call option trade with bullish sentiment.
+It expires in 119 day(s) on July 15, 2022.
+Parties traded 100 contract(s) at a $40.00 strike.
+The total cost received by the writing party (or parties) was $180.0K, with a price of $1800.0 per contract.
+There were 702 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.

-• For NVAX NVAX, we notice a put option sweep that happens to be bullish, expiring in 120 day(s) on July 15, 2022.
-This event was a transfer of 88 contract(s) at a $55.00 strike.
-This particular put needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $74.3K, with a price of $845.0 per contract.
-There were 13 open contracts at this strike prior to today, and today 88 contract(s) were bought and sold.
+• Regarding NVTA NVTA, we observe a put option sweep with bullish sentiment.
+It expires in 308 day(s) on January 20, 2023.
+Parties traded 97 contract(s) at a $17.50 strike.
+This particular put needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $94.0K, with a price of $970.0 per contract.
+There were 1573 open contracts at this strike prior to today, and today 99 contract(s) were bought and sold.

-• For TDOC TDOC, we notice a put option trade that happens to be bearish, expiring in 120 day(s) on July 15, 2022.
-This event was a transfer of 20 contract(s) at a $105.00 strike.
-The total cost received by the writing party (or parties) was $86.0K, with a price of $4300.0 per contract.
-There were 1219 open contracts at this strike prior to today, and today 20 contract(s) were bought and sold.
+• For TDOC TDOC, we notice a call option sweep that happens to be bullish, expiring in 91 day(s) on June 17, 2022.
+This event was a transfer of 30 contract(s) at a $70.00 strike.
+This particular call needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $25.9K, with a price of $865.0 per contract.
+There were 874 open contracts at this strike prior to today, and today 78 contract(s) were bought and sold.

-• For DOCS DOCS, we notice a call option sweep that happens to be bullish, expiring in 64 day(s) on May 20, 2022.
-This event was a transfer of 28 contract(s) at a $45.00 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $30.5K, with a price of $1090.0 per contract.
-There were 990 open contracts at this strike prior to today, and today 20 contract(s) were bought and sold.
+• For MRVI MRVI, we notice a call option trade that happens to be neutral, is expiring today.
+Parties traded 48 contract(s) at a $35.00 strike.
+The total cost received by the writing party (or parties) was $27.8K, with a price of $580.0 per contract.
+There were 1108 open contracts at this strike prior to today, and today 57 contract(s) were bought and sold.

 Options Alert Terminology